madebyaris/next-dashboard/README.md

 - ✅ Fast local development and testing
 - ✅ Easy database reset and seeding
 - ✅ Perfect for prototyping and development
+- ✅ Portable - entire database in one file

 ### Production (PostgreSQL)
 - ✅ Better performance for concurrent users